 Although this species was known under the name of Candida curvataD at the American Type Culture Collection (ATCC 20509), it has been identified in the scientific literature under various names, including Apiotrichum curvatum [46], Cryptococcus curvatus [47], Trichosporon cutaneum [48] and Trichosporon oleaginosus [49].
 First, various names have been used over the years to indicate the ATCC 20509 strain and this has obviously made the collection of data more complex to delineate the taxonomic profile of this strain.
-Based on a multi-gene sequencing analysis, the phylogeny of the genus Trichosporon has recently been reviewed [3750].
-This review was based on a phylogenetic analysis of seven markers, more precisely large-subunit (LSU) ribosomal RNA (domains D1/D2), small-subunit (SSU) ribosomal RNA, Internal Transcribed Spacer (ITS), genes encoding the proteins RPB1, RPB2, TEF1 and CYTB as well as a combination of morphological, biochemical and physiological characteristics [3750].
-Together with the previous data [504,512], this comprehensive multi-gene dataset led to a taxonomic revision of the genus.
-More recently, a phylogenomic study including genomic information from 17 species also revealed the phylogenetic heterogeneity of the genus [523].
-Therefore, the previous genus Trichosporon has been inserted to the order of the Trichosporonales, which now includes Trichosporon in feeling narrow, Apiotrichum, Cutaneotrichosporon, EffuseotrichoCommentato [M19]: Is the italics necessary?
+Based on a multi-gene sequencing analysis, the phylogeny of the genus Trichosporon has recently been reviewed [37].
+This review was based on a phylogenetic analysis of seven markers, more precisely large-subunit (LSU) ribosomal RNA (domains D1/D2), small-subunit (SSU) ribosomal RNA, Internal Transcribed Spacer (ITS), genes encoding the proteins RPB1, RPB2, TEF1 and CYTB as well as a combination of morphological, biochemical and physiological characteristics [37].
+Together with the previous data [50,51], this comprehensive multi-gene dataset led to a taxonomic revision of the genus.
+More recently, a phylogenomic study including genomic information from 17 species also revealed the phylogenetic heterogeneity of the genus [52].
+Therefore, the previous genus Trichosporon has been inserted to the order of the Trichosporonales, which now includes Trichosporon in feeling narrow, Apiotrichum, Cutaneotrichosporon, Effuseotrichosporon, Haglerozyma and Vanrija [37].
+During the phylogenetic restructuring, T. oleaginosus was put into the genus Cutaneotrichosporon and renamed C. oleaginosus [53].
+The new genus Cutaneotrichosporon currently contains 13 species and half of them have been found to be cultivated as pathogenic or opportunistic on humans.
+The most recent literature on C. oleaginosus is focused on the biotechnological perspectives that characterise this microorganism [41].
+Species found in the genus Cutaneotrichosporon do not form basidiocarps and do not exhibit sexual reproduction.
+In addition to its commonly described yeast state, C. oleaginosus also grows in a filamentous form and produces arthroconidia.
+In nature, it presumably grows as a filamentous fungus in the soil and on leaf waste.
+The oleaginousity appears to be an adaptation to the highly variable supply of nutrients, supported by the very low-maintenance energy of the yeast.